-Audit Committee. currently serve on the audit committee, which is chaired by .
-Our board of directors has determined that each member of the audit committee is "independent" for audit committee purposes as that term is defined under Rule 10A-3 of the Securities Exchange Act of 1934, as amended, and the applicable NASDAQ Stock Market rules.
+Audit Committee.
+Mses.
+Besemer and Nelson, and Mr. Orfao, currently serve on the audit committee, which is chaired by Ms. Nelson.
+Our board of directors has determined that each of Mses.
+Besemer and Nelson is "independent" for audit committee purposes as that term is defined under Rule 10A-3 of the Securities Exchange Act of 1934, as amended, and the applicable NASDAQ Stock Market rules, and before the expiration of the phase-in period applicable to initial public offerings under the applicable NASDAQ Stock Market rules, all members of our audit committee will be "independent" for audit committee purposes.
 Each member of the audit committee will meet the requirements for financial literacy under the applicable rules and regulations of the SEC and NASDAQ Stock Market.
-Our board of directors has designated as an "audit committee financial expert," as defined under the applicable rules of the SEC.
+Our board of directors has designated Ms. Nelson as an "audit committee financial expert," as defined under the applicable rules of the SEC.
 The audit committee's responsibilities include:

-- · appointing, approving the compensation of, and assessing the independence of our independent registered public accounting firm; - approving auditing and permissible non-audit services, and the terms of such services, to be provided by our independent registered public accounting firm; - reviewing the internal audit plan with the independent registered public accounting firm and members of management responsible for preparing our financial statements; - reviewing and discussing with management and the independent registered public accounting firm our annual and quarterly financial statements and related disclosures as well as our critical accounting policies and practices; - reviewing the adequacy of our internal control over financial reporting; - establishing policies and procedures for the receipt and retention of accounting-related complaints and concerns; - recommending, based upon the audit committee's review and discussions with management and the independent registered public accounting firm, whether our audited financial statements shall be included in our Annual Report on Form 10-K;
+- appointing, approving the compensation of, and assessing the independence of our independent registered public accounting firm; - approving auditing and permissible non-audit services, and the terms of such services, to be provided by our independent registered public accounting firm; - reviewing the internal audit plan with the independent registered public accounting firm and members of management responsible for preparing our financial statements: - reviewing and discussing with management and the independent registered public accounting firm our annual and quarterly financial statements and related disclosures as well as our critical accounting policies and practices; - reviewing the adequacy of our internal control over financial reporting; - · establishing policies and procedures for the receipt and retention of accounting-related complaints and concerns; - recommending, based upon the audit committee's review and discussions with management and the independent registered public accounting firm, whether our audited financial statements shall be included in our Annual Report on Form 10-K;